ScottSuarez/dalle-slayer/README.md

 ## interesting tidbits
 * I pass an SNES title for style alignment.
 This was kind of a /hack/ to make sure the generated sprites artistically align.
 * I ask for the genre in the json response to get some /precognition/ from language model so the characters it suggests fit within.
 I don't actually /use/ it.
+* We use a mask to render the image so we don't have to scale down anything. dalle's minimum size is 256x256 but we want smaller.